-For the purpose of conducting the Post Basic Diploma course in Nursing, a building situated in the present location was utilized.
-Later, the faculty was established at this building.
-A Neurosurgeon, Dr. K. Kunanandem MBBS, FRCS, PhD, was appointed as the Development Consultant and the first acting Dean to pioneer the faculty.
+Dr. K. Kunanandem MBBS, FRCS, PhD, a Neurosurgeon was appointed as the Development Consultant and the first acting Dean to pioneer the faculty.
 He worked hard to initiate the establishment of this faculty.
 In the same premises, a building for canteen was constructed.
 A building of Paddy Marketing Board (PMB) was renovated as Anatomy dissection hall and histology laboratory and a new canteen was also constructed.
 Dr. K. Kunanandem identified 50 acres of land at Pillayaradi to establish the permanent structures of the faculty and the acquisition process was also initiated by him.

 Presently the hostels accommodating the students of FHCS are functioning at Pillaiyaradi.
 The 6000 million rupees project to complete the rest of the structures is underway.
-Phase I of the University Units in the hospital is completed and functioning.
-The Phase II plan is incorporated into the master plan of Teaching hospital, Batticaloa.
+Phase I of the development of University Teaching Units (UTU) for Paediatrics and Surgery at Teaching Hospital, Batticaloa is completed and UTU for Medicine and Obstetrics & Gynaecology are incorporated in the Master Plan of the Teaching Hospital, Batticaloa.

 After the sudden demise of Dr. K. Kunanandem in 2006, Dr. K. E. Karunakaran was appointed as acting Dean.
 Later, he was elected as the founder Dean of the Faculty.
 He served from 2006 to 2013 as the Dean.
 During his period, the Pillayaradi land was acquired to be the permanent location for the faculty and a master plan for the building complex was prepared.
-During his period, funds were approved to construct University Teaching Unit (UTU) at Teaching Hospital, Batticaloa.
+During his period, funds were approved to construct University Teaching Unit at Teaching Hospital, Batticaloa.
 A new building was constructed for the Departments of Human Biology and Pathophysiology in the PMB premises.
-Following the period of Dr. K. E. Karunakaran, Dr. K. T. Sundaresan, held the post of Dean of the faculty.
-The current Dean is Dr. Angela Arulpragasam.
+Following the period of Dr. K. E. Karunakaran, Dr. K. T. Sundaresan, held the post of the Dean.
+The current Dean is Dr. Angela Arulpragasam serving for the second term as the Dean of the Faculty.

-The First Batch of students for Medicine were enrolled and the MBBS course commenced in June 2006.
+The First Batch of students for MBBS degree programme was enrolled in June 2006.
 The first batch of students for BSc.
-Nursing was enrolled and the course commenced in 2008.
-All our graduates serve in the government and private health-care sectors and some have joined the academic fields too.
-We are proud to place on record that many have obtained high ranks in the common merit lists and have also joined post graduate programmes.
+Nursing degree programme was enrolled in 2008.
+All our graduates serve in both government and private health-care sectors and some have joined academic fields too.
+We are proud to place on record that many have obtained high ranks in the common merit lists and have also joined post graduate degree programmes.